 I’m not just talking about the kiss (although that’s a pretty big moment to have a little backup for).
 I’m talking about all of the moments that are constantly happening at weddings.
 Family members who haven’t seen each other in years sharing a laugh.
 Little kids being little kids.
 Ridiculous friends doing ridiculous things.
 Hugs.
 Smiles.
 Tears.
 They happen all night long.
 They can’t all be photographed, but with two photographers around, the odds are pretty good that the big ones won’t be missed.

 SECOND SHOOTERS ARE LIKE AN INSURANCE POLICY.

 Unfortunately, no matter how much we plan and how careful we are, sometimes bad things happen.
 A car accident, memory card failure or broken piece of gear at just the wrong moment are the stuff of nightmares for wedding photographers.
 With a second shooter, the risk is greatly minimized.
-Personally, I only work with second shooters who are full-time wedding photographers and who I would trust to shoot the entire wedding as if it were their own.
-That way, if something bad happens, you’ve still got a legit photographer who I know and trust with you who can make the magic happen!
+Double the man-power and double the equipment!

 I hope this helps you understand why I think having a second shooter is so important.
 If your wedding photographer works with a second shooter, ask if they know them and would trust them to shoot the wedding on their own.
 Odds are it will never be necessary, but you never know.